Oneirical/The-Games-Foxes-Play/design/Development Logs/23-06-16 - Foundations of Truth Reassembled.md

 Here's [how it looks]() in game!
 Simply put, dash, then strike all creatures near the dash!

 There are now 30 different Axiom components (named "Praxes" in game) available for mix-and-matching, with many more already designed and coming along.
 So many exciting contraptions await...!
+I've already started [reworking]() the spell crafting room with a whole new algorithm, but that is unfinished and will be featured in next week's post.

 # Thick Smoke Shrouds Understanding